mntndev/Martin/README.md

     <br />
     <a href="https://fosstodon.org/@marlinfirmware"><img alt="Follow MarlinFirmware on Mastodon" src="https://img.shields.io/mastodon/follow/109450200866020466?domain=https%3A%2F%2Ffosstodon.org&logoColor=%2300B&style=social"></a>
 </p>

+This is a modified version of the Marlin 3D printer firmware intended to be used for plotters.
+Modifications include:

+- Configured for BTT SKR Mini E3 V2.0
+- Motion planner synchronization on servo movement
+- Servo move durations are enabled `M280 P<index> S<angle> T<ms>`
+- Servo move easing to mitigate vibration

+The unmodified Marlin README follows:

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!